Key Takeaways

 Diagram Traffic Dependencies and Flows

 Find out how systems and users handle sensitive data.
-Only authorized connections are able to access certain databases and applications thanks to microsegmentation, which stops unwanted lateral movement.
+Only authorized connections can access certain databases and applications thanks to microsegmentation, which stops unwanted lateral movement.

 Automate Procedures for Security